Recommend Courses For Starting Your Own Drug Testing Company?

 A drug testing franchise offers less freedom than an independent business.
 There are lots of rules and procedures in place.
 The owner cannot change products and services.
 Initial franchise fees may be expensive.
 You need to take into consideration start-up and operational costs, as well as ongoing royalty and other payments to the franchisor.
 The reputation of one franchise is affected by that of others.
 Transfer of ownership may require the approval of the franchisor.

-What does it take to start a drug testing company and make it a successful business?
+What does it take to start a drug testing business and make it a successful company?

 So, what does it take to start a drug testing company?
 And, more importantly, how can you minimize your risk and increase your chances of success?